LevelPlayingField/levelplayingfield/src/routes/home/Home.md

-### Mission Statement

 Level Playing Field is a searchable database of consumer arbitration cases.
 We were formed as a 501(c)(3) so monetary donations are charitable tax deductions.

+Use the [search](/search) to find specific parties or cases.
+Or click on "Cases" or "Parties" in top right to browse (sorting is forthcoming).
+For example, type "Citibank" in the search box above and hit enter.
+Or search for a specific arbitrator by typing part of their name.

-Use the [search](/search) to find specific parties or cases, or to just browse.
-The next steps are to provide summary data on each party and on arbitration overall as well as allowing parties to a case to share more information about their case. e.g. what was claimed, the outcome, feedback on the arbitrator, etc.
+We will continue to add useful features as well as summary data on parties and arbitration overall. e.g., allowing parties to a case to share more information about their case: what was claimed, the outcome, feedback on the arbitrator, etc.

-One of the biggest impediments to a fair arbitration process is the lack of transparency.

-We are doing this in our spare time as a community service.
-Our code base is open source, you can find us on [GitHub](https://github.com/levelplayingfield/levelplayingfield).
-To help us incorporate cool features, you can contribute some new code, or donate to help fund our time.
+To help us work on this full-time and incorporate cool features, please [donate](https://lpf.dntly.com/#/donate).